Greater-London-Authority/ldn-viz-tools/.changeset/heavy-beers-fix.md

 ---
-'@ldn-viz/ui': minor
+'@ldn-viz/ui': major
 ---

+REMOVED: `SidebarHint` component
-Deprectaed sidebarHint component and use universal overlay for hints - Intputs and Sidebar
+CHANGED: use `Overlay` component for hints in Inputs and Sidebar